‘NSU Ocean’ Serves Up Environmental Message at Boat Show

 NSU researcher Shane Wever works with Texas A&M University-Corpus Christi researcher Keisha Bahr to transfer corals from NSU’s onshore coral nursery in Dania Beach.

-In September, NSU drew worldwide media attention for its leadership in coral research.
-Scientists from NSU transferred about 300 corals to Texas A&M University-Corpus Christi.
+NSU drew worldwide media attention in September for its leadership in coral research. when NSU scientists transferred about 300 corals to Texas A&M University-Corpus Christi.
 (TAMU-CC) from its coral nursery in Dania Beach, Fla.
-This transfer, which will support coral research and restoration, was one of the largest out-of-state coral transfers by NSU’s Halmos College of Arts and Sciences.

 Coral

-The successful transfer attracted media from across the globe, with the story garnering millions of views.
-Here are just a few of the stories that made the headlines:
+The successful transfer attracted media from around the globe, with the story garnering millions of views.
+Here are a few of the stories that made the headlines:

 Plan Ahead, Get a Jump on the 2024 Election

-The 2020 presidential elections saw the highest voter turnout since 1900.
-Will this year’s candidates achieve the same level of support when voters go to the polls on November 5?
-According to Charles Zelden, a professor of history and politics with NSU’s Halmos College of Arts and Sciences, people will do more than just pick a new president – they will shape the future of a nation.
+The 2020 election had the highest voter turnout of the 21st century.
+Will this year’s candidates achieve the same level of support when voters go to the polls on Nov.
+5?
+According to Charles Zelden, a professor of history and politics in NSU’s Halmos College of Arts and Sciences, people will do more than just pick a new president.
+They’ll shape the future of a nation.

-So, what can you do to participate in this year’s once-in-a-lifetime election?
-Professor Zelden offers these suggestions.
+What can you do to participate in this year’s election?
+Zelden offers these suggestions.

-1. Participate.
-The choices made in this election are important, let your voice be included in the nationwide dialogue over our future.
+• Participate.
+The choices made in this election are important.
+Let your voice be included in the national dialogue over our future.

-2. Pick your issues.
-Think about what’s important to you, maybe it’s the economy or health care.
+• Pick your issues.
+Think about what’s important to you, perhaps it’s the economy or health care.

-3. Talk to others.
-This is a collective choice we’re making in the presidential election.
+• Talk to others.
+This is a collective choice we’re making.

-4. Have faith in the democratic process of elections.
-Accept the outcome with as much good grace as you can.
+• Have faith in the democratic process of elections.
+Accept the outcome with as much grace as you can.

-As the election approaches, it is also important to plan ahead of time.
+As the election approaches, it’s also important to plan ahead.
 Check your voter registration status.
 Consider options for early voting.
-Doublecheck your polling location as recent weather may have changed where you vote.
+Doublecheck your polling location because recent weather may have changed where you vote.
 Understand what forms of voter ID and other documents you may need.
 Above all, take advantage of the right to vote.

 Former Grad Student’s Study Published in Biology Journal